 Potential Look-Ahead Bias

-Because our outcome variable and certain misuse features for other drugs were specifically about the previous 12 months, the team had to consider the possibility of look-ahead bias; that is, for individuals who misused both opioids and another substance in the previous 12 months, which of the misuses came first?
-Perhaps misusing opioids caused individuals to misuse other substances, which would mean misuse of the other drug would be an outcome rather than a feature; this would lead to over-predicting risk for individuals who have used these other substances.
-However, it could also be the other way around, where other substance misuse came first and therefore is a legitimate predictor of opioid misuse; or it could be the underlying predictor of a propensity to misuse opioids (e.g., a patient with an “addictive personality”), regardless of which one came first.
+Because both the outcome variable and certain misuse features for other drugs asked about usage in the previous 12 months, the team had to consider the possibility of look-ahead bias; that is, for individuals who misused both opioids and another substance in the previous 12 months, which of the misuses came first?
+Perhaps misusing opioids caused individuals to misuse other substances, which would mean misuse of the other drug would be an outcome rather than a feature; this case would lead to over-predicting risk for individuals who have used these other substances.
+However, it could also be the other way around, where other substance misuse came first and therefore is a legitimate predictor of opioid misuse.
+Or it could indicate the underlying predictor of a propensity to misuse opioids (e.g., a patient with an “addictive personality”), regardless of which one came first.

-To deal with this potential bias, when possible, the team selected features that encompassed wider time-frames than the 12 month misuse window.
+To deal with this potential bias, when possible, the team selected features that encompassed wider timeframes than the 12-month misuse window.
 This tactic was not always possible, but the direction of the look-ahead bias erred on the side of over-predicting risk, which was the more conservative and therefore more tolerable direction of bias.
 This was one of the main reasons why the team was okay allowing a few features with this potential bias.
 If this project advances to the clinical trials stage, the team will prioritize eliminating look-ahead bias in a designed experiment.

 In conclusion, while there is potentially look-ahead bias, it is by no means definitive, nor is it a detractor of this project’s effectiveness.
 Given the few features impacted and conservative direction of the potential bias, along with the opportunity to eliminate it in future stages, the team accepted this risk but also felt it was important to acknowledge.